Close Menu

 Job #3: Web3 Project Research Analyst

 Think you need a finance degree to analyze Web3 projects?
 Think again.
-Research Analyst has become one of the most accessible entry-level Web3 jobs in 2025.
+Research Analyst has become one of the most accessible entry-level Web3 jobs.
 If you’re naturally curious and enjoy digging into details, this role could be perfect for you.

 What Web3 Research Analysts Really Do